ucsd-cse130/02-random-art/README.md

 Your functions/programs **must** compile and run on `ieng6.ucsd.edu`.

-Most of the points, will be awarded automatically, by **evaluating your functions against a given test suite**.
+Most of the points will be awarded automatically by **evaluating your functions against a given test suite**.

-[Tests.hs](/tests/Test.hs) contains a very small suite of tests which gives you a flavor of of these tests.
+[Tests.hs](/tests/Test.hs) contains a very small suite of tests which should give you a flavor of the sorts of tests your assignment will be graded against.
 When you run

 ```shell